Tailored Brands' (TLRD) CEO Dinesh Lathi on Q4 2019 Results - Earnings Call Transcript

 Julie MacMedan

 Thank you.
 Good afternoon everyone.
-Welcome to Taylored Brands fourth quarter 2019 results conference call.
+Welcome to Tailored Brands fourth quarter 2019 results conference call.
 This call is being webcast, and a replay will be available on the company’s Investor Relations website, ir.tailoredbrands.com.
 Also on the website, you will find the press release we issued earlier today for a detailed discussion of Q4 and fiscal 2019 financial results.
 Please note that comments made during the conference call contain forward-looking statements within the meaning of the United States federal securities laws.
 These statements are subject to significant business, economic and competitive risks, uncertainties and contingencies, many of which are beyond our control.

 Any forward-looking statements are not guarantees of future performance, and actual results may differ materially from those in such forward-looking statements.
 Please refer to today’s earnings release, our annual report on Form 10-K and quarterly reports on Forms 10-Q to understand these risks and uncertainties.
 You can access all of these reports on the Tailored Brands IR website.
 In addition, the information on this call speaks only as of today, March 18, 2020, and we assume no obligation to publicly update or revise our forward-looking statements.

-With me today are our President and CEO, Dinesh Lathi; and our CFO, Jack Calandra.
+With me today are our President and CEO, Dinesh Lathi and our CFO, Jack Calandra.
 Dinesh and Jack will review our recent business results and the actions we are taking to weather the near term disruption to our business from the coronavirus outbreak.
 Given the uncertainty created by the unfolding economic impact of this virus, we will not be conducting a formal question-and-answer session following today’s prepared remarks.

 I would now like to turn call over to Dinesh.